-- to Ministerial Panel our Commonwealth employees and contractors, to help us manage the program effectively - to the Auditor-General, Ombudsman or Privacy Commissioner - to the responsible Minister or Assistant Minister/Parliamentary Secretary - to a House or a Committee of the Australian Parliament.
+- to the responsible Minister or Assistant Minister/Parliamentary Secretary - to a House or a Committee of the Australian Parliament.

-We may also disclose confidential information if
+We may also disclose confidential information if:

 - we are required or authorised by law to disclose it - you agree to the information being disclosed, or - someone other than us has made the confidential information public.